cdent/etcd-compute/README.md

 A placement service runs, also in a container, talking to a database.

-One or more `compute.py` processes start up and register themselves as resource providers with some inventory (calculated via the python `psutil` package) and then watch for new data at keys associated with themselves within `etcd`.
+One or more `ecompute` processes start up and register themselves as resource providers with some inventory (calculated via the python `psutil` package) and then watch for new data at keys associated with themselves within `etcd`.
 A pool of workers is also started.